ytjohn/yourtech-us/content/posts/2017-05-07-all-the-changes.md

 This weekend, I decided to pull the plug on YourTech.us and migrate it simultaneously into wordpress and into the new server.
 I new this would cause downtime, but since my blog is not commercian, and not exactly in the [Alexa Top 500], I wasn't too concerned.
 If anyone did notice downtime between the 5th and 7th, let me know below.

 The move was not without hitches.
 I did have a markdown copy of all my posts, but I had to add [yaml frontmatter] to the top of them for [github wordpress sync] to work.
-Then I discovered that the plugin ignores my post_date and just makes all my posts match the time of the sync.
+Then I discovered that the plugin ignores my date and just makes all my posts match the time of the sync.
 Also, using the same repository I had been using in development caused issues as well.
 But eventually, I got all my posts imported with their original post date.

 What I didn't import was my resume and personal history.
 My contact page I did import, but it is rather out of date, so I feel I should update it soon.
 I want to rethink what I have on all three pages and how I present them, so that's a future project.